mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ###### How can an operator determine if the feature is in use by workloads?

+Determine whether the `csi-provisioner` deployment includes a AIO Sidecar image by inspecting its container configuration.

 <!--
 Ideally, this should be a metric.
 Operations against the Kubernetes API (e.g., checking if there are objects with field X set) may be a last resort.
 Avoid